What should be my night routine?

 1. Decide What You Need – Night Routine Ideas

-First, we must decide what actions to try in a new beautiful evening routine.
-So, take a look at the list below, and jot down three actions that would be most helpful to you at night.
+First, decide what actions to try in a beautiful evening routine.
+So, take a look at the list below, and jot down three that would be most helpful to you at night.
 All are meant to calm you down for the evening or set you up for tomorrow’s success.

 The Night Routine List

 Journal (gratitude, celebrate small wins, and/or check-in with habits using this printable)

 Listen to soothing music or nature sounds

 Drink a cup of tea (an hour or two before bed)